-1. Replica grouping.
-The primary entity for replica grouping is the ReplicationManager (Label A in Figure 3), which is a standalone server that registers all existing replicas of a DRE system.
+- 1. Replica grouping.
+The primary entity for replica grouping is the ReplicationManager (Label A in Fig. 3), which is a standalone server that registers all existing replicas of a DRE system.
 Replicas representing one logical object are registered with the ReplicationManager by the server application using a shared replica object ID string.
-The ReplicationManager builds a list of replica object references per object ID, which is known as the RankList.

-A RankList defines the order in which replicas are activated in case of their predecessors failing.
+The ReplicationManager builds a list of replica object references per object ID, which is known as the RankList. - A RankList defines the order in which replicas are activated in case of their predecessors failing.
 This mechanism allows FLARe to change the order at system runtime based on monitored load on hosts.
-The replica object ID is added to each fault-tolerant object reference on the server side through an IORInterceptor that allows modifications of Interoperable Object References (IORs).

-2. Error detection.
+The replica object ID is added to each fault-tolerant object reference on the server side through an IORInterceptor that allows modifications of Interoperable Object References (IORs). - 2.
+Error detection.
 FLARe detects errors in two ways.
 Clients detect errors based on CORBA exceptions that occur when establishing or using a connection.
-The ClientRequestInterceptor (Label C in Figure 3) gets notified and can analyze which exception was thrown.
-If the exception indicates a server failure, a fail over is initiated (as described next).
-The Replication-Manager obtains information about failed hosts and failed processes through the HostMonitor applications that run on each host.

-A host failure is detected by receiving heart-beat messages from the HostMonitors.
+The ClientRequestInterceptor (Label C in Fig. 3) gets notified and can analyze which exception was thrown.
+If the exception indicates a server failure, a failover is initiated (as described next).
+The ReplicationManager obtains information about failed hosts and failed processes through the HostMonitor applications that run on each host. - A host failure is detected by receiving heart-beat messages from the HostMonitors.
 If a message is not received within a given time, a host failure is assumed.
 Each server application on a host registers with the local HostMonitor, which then observes the liveliness of the process through a TCP/IP connection.
-If the connection is closed without previous deregistration of the application, a process failure is assumed and reported to the ReplicationManager.

-Fail over mechanism.
-Fail overs are performed transparently on the client.
-For this purpose, a ClientFailoverManager (Label B in Figure 3) contains a RedirectionAgent that is updated periodically and proactively with fail over and redirection targets by the ReplicationManager as it tracks group membership and load changes.

-The ClientRequestInterceptor is a part of the ClientFailoverManager and is registered with CORBA's object request broker.
+If the connection is closed without previous deregistration of the application, a process failure is assumed and reported to the ReplicationManager. - 3.
+Failover mechanism.
+Failovers are performed transparently on the client.
+For this purpose, a ClientFailoverManager (Label B in Fig. 3) contains a RedirectionAgent that is updated periodically and proactively with failover and redirection targets by the ReplicationManager as it tracks group membership and load changes. - The ClientRequestInterceptor is a part of the ClientFailoverManager and is registered with CORBA's object request broker.
 Whenever a connection to a server object fails, the request is forwarded automatically to a backup replica.
 The client application contains a RedirectionAgent that receives and stores up-to-date RankLists from the ReplicationManager on a regular basis.
 In case of a connection error, the request interceptor communicates with the redirection agent to obtain the next known reference to a server replica.
-A fail over can thus be performed decentrally in every client without the need to communicate with the central ReplicationManager during fail over, thereby enhancing FLARe's scalability and preventing the ReplicationManager from becoming a bottleneck.

-4. State dissemination.
-With every application, FLARe provides a StateTransferAgent (Label D in Figure 3) to allow server objects within one group to synchronize their application states.
-To minimize impact on client-perceived response times, the StateTransferAgent supports two strategies of state dissemination.
+A failover can thus be performed in a decentralized manner in every client without the need to communicate with the central ReplicationManager during failover, thereby enhancing FLARe's scalability and preventing the ReplicationManager from becoming a bottleneck. - 4.
+State dissemination.
+With every application, FLARe provides a StateTransferAgent (Label D in Fig. 3) to allow server objects within one group to synchronize their application states.
+To minimize impact on client-perceived response times, the State-TransferAgent supports two strategies of state dissemination.
 First, point-to-point communication like in FLARe using CORBA and second, group communication using anonymous publish-subscribe substrate.
-Unlike FLARe, however, CORFU hides the complexity of using these strategies by exposing only a choice to be made by the application developers using declarative meta-data.
+Unlike FLARe, however, CORFU hides the complexity of using these strategies by exposing only a choice to be made by the application developers using declarative metadata.

 3.2.
-First-Class Support for Component-level Fault-Tolerance
+First-class support for component-level fault-tolerance